rdfjs/data-model-spec/interface-spec.md

 - `String .termType` contains the constant `"literal"`.
 - `String .value` the text value, unescaped, without language or type (example: `Brad Pitt`)
 - `String .language` the language as lowercase [BCP47](http://tools.ietf.org/html/bcp47) string (examples: `en`, `en-gb`)
-- `String .datatype` the datatype IRI as string
+- `IRI .datatype` the datatype of the literal

 TODO: What if the literal has no language?
 Does it always have a datatype?